MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/autoscale.md

 ## Get started

-Follow this document to [create a new Azure Cosmos DB for MongoDB (vCore)](quickstart-portal.md) cluster and just select 'M200-Autoscale tier (Preview)' checkbox.
+Follow this document to [create a new Azure Cosmos DB for MongoDB (vCore)](quickstart-portal.md) cluster and select the 'M200-Autoscale tier (Preview)' checkbox.
 Alternatively, you can also use [Bicep template](quickstart-bicep.md) to provision the resource.

 :::image type="content" source="media/how-to-scale-cluster/provision-autoscale-tier.jpg" alt-text="Screenshot of the free tier provisioning.":::

 ## Benefits

-1. **Instant Scale**
+- **Instant Scale**

-* Automatically adjusts capacity without downtime, maintaining performance during unexpected workload spikes.
+  - Automatically adjusts capacity without downtime, maintaining performance during unexpected workload spikes.
-* Eliminates the need for manual scaling, reducing the risk of service disruptions.
+  - Eliminates the need for manual scaling, reducing the risk of service disruptions.

-2. **Cost Efficiency**
+- **Cost Efficiency**

-* Reduces expenses by preventing overprovisioning, utilizing resources only when necessary.
+  - Reduces expenses by preventing overprovisioning, utilizing resources only when necessary.
-* Pay-as-you-use pricing ensures that you’re only billed for actual usage, maximizing resource utilization.
+  - Pay-as-you-use pricing ensures that you’re only billed for actual usage, maximizing resource utilization.

-3. **Predictable Pricing**
+- **Predictable Pricing**

-* Core-based pricing with transparent cost calculations makes budgeting and forecasting easier.
+  - Core-based pricing with transparent cost calculations makes budgeting and forecasting easier.
-* Flexible pricing model adapts to workload demands, avoiding unexpected cost spikes.
+  - Flexible pricing model adapts to workload demands, avoiding unexpected cost spikes.

 ## Pricing Model